yorunoken/HanamiBot/PRIVACY.md

 Hanami Bot collects and stores the following information:

 - Discord user IDs
 - Server IDs
 - Command usage statistics
 - osu! user IDs (when linked by users)
--   osu! user scores (when linked by users)
+- osu! user scores

 ## 3. How We Use Your Information

 We use the collected information for the following purposes:

 - To provide and maintain bot functionality
 - To improve user experience
 - To track command usage and optimize performance
 - To link Discord accounts with osu! accounts for related features

 ## 4. Data Storage and Security